-How do I prepare for a short sale?
+Why do sellers choose a short sale?

-Can a owner make money on a short sale?
+Can you negotiate price on short sale?

 Laid off from a high-paying job, they used all their money as a down payment for a home.
 They can’t make the mortgage.
 And the Tech Market is now very tight.